Double Ball Roulette

 There are three additional bets in Double Ball Roulette.
 For example, players are allowed to bet on both Black and Red.
 If one ball settles in a red pocket and the second ball ends up in a black pocket, the bet will pay 1 to 1, or even money.

 Player wagers £1 on a Red and Black bet.
-If one of the balls lands on a Red number and the second on a Black number they will collect a total of £2.
+If one ball lands on a red number and the second on a black number, they will collect £2.

 Finally, there is the option to place the so-called Double Ball Jackpot bet on an individual number, including 0 and 00.
 You win if both balls land on the number you have chosen.
 The payout for this type of bet is quite impressive as it stands at 1,200 to 1.

-Player wagers £1 Double Jackpot on number 9 (red).
-If both of the ball lands on 9 they will collect a total of £1200.
+Player places a £1 Double Ball Jackpot bet on number 9 (red).
+If both balls land on 9, they will collect £1,200.

 Another special wager gambling enthusiasts might be permitted to place while playing Double Ball Roulette is the Any Seven Number.
-In essence, this wager type bears much resemblance with the Double Ball Jackpot bet due to the fact that such wagers are settled as winning ones, provided that both balls end up in one and the same pocket.
-Yet, what is specific about this wager type is that players are not required to point out the number on which the balls will come to rest.
-If such wagers are settled as winning ones, gambling enthusiasts will be awarded a payout of 35:1.
+In essence, this wager bears a great resemblance to the Double Ball Jackpot bet because such wagers win provided that both balls end up in the same pocket.
+Yet, what is specific about this wager type is that players are not required to specify the number on which the balls will come to rest.
+If such wagers are successful, gambling enthusiasts will receive a payout of 35:1.

 Call Bets

-In the event that the chosen Double Ball Roulette game is an European-style, gambling enthusiasts will also be permitted to place French or announced bets.
+In the event that the chosen Double Ball Roulette game is a European-style one, gambling enthusiasts will also be permitted to place French or announced bets.
 What is worth mentioning about these wagers is that they cover specific sections of the wheel, instead of covering a set of numbers or just one number.

-While playing Double Ball Roulette, players can make a Neighbour bet that provides a payoff of 18:1 and requires a minimum of 5 chips in order to be wrapped up.
+While playing Double Ball Roulette, players can make a Neighbour bet that provides a payoff of 18:1 and requires at least five chips.

 Voisins du Zero is one more announced bet that is laid on 17 numbers at the same time.
 If such bets are resolved as winning ones, roulette mavens can get a payoff of up to 8:1, but the exact rate at which they will be paid out depends exclusively on the winning number.

-Placing Tiers du Cylindre is also an option players can take advantage of while reveling in this roulette variant.
-Such wagers comprise one half of the numbers that are featured on the roulette wheel, and should the winning number be part of that section, gambling enthusiasts will receive a payoff of 8:1.
+Placing Tiers du Cylindre is also an option players can take advantage of while revelling in this roulette variant.
+Such wagers comprise one half of the numbers featured on the roulette wheel, and should the winning number be part of that section, gambling enthusiasts will receive a payoff of 8:1.

 What is important to note about the above-mentioned wager types is that they will be unavailable if the Double Ball Roulette game you have chosen features a double-zero pocket.